ShuilongwxZoey/radiance.exe/README.md

 # ⚠️Warning!
 This GDI malware is dedicated for enterainment and educational purposes only.
 By running it, You agree that you've acknowledged consequences that will follow.

-If you used my malware's source code, then your malware must be open source!
+If you remade my malware or used my malware's source code, then your malware must be open source!

 If you have photosensitive epilepsy, Please don't download or execute this malware!